Telephone: +44 (0)24 761 50586

 In doing so the paper integrates the Keynes-Hayek perspective on the importance of ideas with the currently more fashionable Stigler-Becker (interests only) approach to political economy.

 Erasing Ethnicity?
-(Mis)Trust, Nation Building and the Political Construction of Identity in Rwanda (with Arthur Blouin), November 2015 (Working Paper available on request)
+(Mis)Trust, Nation Building and the Political Construction of Identity in Rwanda (with Arthur Blouin), October 2016 (Under revision for resubmission, Journal of Political Economy)

 This paper provides the first systematic empirical evaluation of nation building in Rwanda.
 We show that despite operating in the shadow of one of the worst genocides ever and an environment of deep ethnic mistrust and hostility, the Rwandan government has helped 'bridge' the ethnic chasm between Hutus and Tutsis.
 In particular, we observe that exposure to government propaganda has encouraged nation building in the form of greater inter-ethnic trust and cooperation.
 Second, we provide evidence arguing that while part of this nation building has been due to a direct improvement in individual inter-ethnic attitudes and preferences, at least some of it has been driven by fear of social or government sanctions.
 Third, we provide some of the first evidence to show that ethnicity is a political construct that can be altered or 'erased' even in a relatively short time frame.
 In doing so, we introduce new methodological tools from cognitive psychology with applications to the economics of identity and stereotypes.